On the Concentration of the Minimizers of Empirical Risks: Main Results

-The optimality of the rates Theorem \ref{thm:concentration} is difficult to be assessed because of its level of generality.
-However, its application to various scenarii provides the optimal parametric rates independently of the complexity of the underlying space $\Msp$.
+Finally, the optimality of the rates Theorem \ref{thm:concentration} is difficult to assess because of its level of generality.
+However, its application to various scenarii provides the optimal parametric rates even for complex underlying spaces $\Msp$.